 22.1GB 0:00:08 [2.85GB/s] [ <=> ]

-In other words, /dev/zero generates zeros at a rate of 2.85GB/s (it actually oscillates between 2.5GB/s and 3GB/s).
-That's pretty fast, but I have seen even faster: 3.95GB/s on my desktop computer.
+In other words, data can be piped at a rate of 2.85GB/s (it actually oscillates between 2.5GB/s and 3GB/s on my system).
+That's pretty fast, but I have seen even faster speeds: 3.95GB/s on my desktop computer.

 3) Measure the rate at which entropy is produced

 Linux has an entropy pool which stores collected environmental noise from several devices (e.g. the hard disk, the keyboard etc.).
 The kernel keeps an estimate of the number of bits of gathered noise in this entropy pool.

 The gathered entropy is used by the kernel to generate random numbers.
 For instance, if you run:

 you should see a bunch of characters on the screen which are formed from random bits taken out of the entropy pool.
 By outputting random characters (bytes), the entropy pool loses bits of gathered noise.
 When it is depleted, the output will stop.
 You should get more output as soon as more entropy is gathered.